 My wife Victoria and I live in Charlottesville.
 I’m writing to ask for your assistance with a situation that has devastated our family.

 My step-son, Kyle T. Brennan—a twenty-year-old college student from Charlottesville—died under very suspicious circumstances in Clearwater, Florida, on February 16, 2007, while visiting his Scientologist father Thomas Brennan.
-Kyle was a bright and creative young man who suffered from mild depression and anxiety.
+Kyle was a bright and creative young man with mild depression and anxiety.
 He was prescribed Lexapro by his Charlottesville-based psychiatrist Dr. Stephen McNamara.
 Kyle died from a gunshot wound to the head.
 His medication was found locked in the trunk of his father’s vehicle.

 I’m writing because the police report written by Detective Stephen Bohling of the Clearwater Police Department is full of fabrications and half-truths.
 We want the investigation reopened.
-We want to know what really happened to Kyle on February 16, 2007.
+We want to know what happened to Kyle on February 16, 2007.

 Here are but a few of the red flags raised by Detective Bohling’s investigation and police report.
-(All of the following can be verified by statements made in the police report and in the available depositions.)
+(All of the following can be verified by statements made in the police report and the available depositions.)

 - Lies concerning contact with Kyle’s doctor and his diagnosis – Bohling and Medical Investigator Marti Scholl lied about contacting and consulting with Dr. Stephen McNamara, saying in the police report that: “The doctor confirmed that Kyle had been exhibiting early signs of schizophrenia to include paranoia and delusions and . . . advised that he was not aware of any major side effects if one was to suddenly stop taking Lexapro.”
-However: Dr. McNamara, under oath, stated that he had absolutely no contact with either Bohling or Scholl.
+However: Dr. McNamara, under oath, stated that he had no contact with either Bohling or Scholl.
 “Perplexed and dumbfounded” by their statements, he said he was “bound by confidentiality” not to release “information about a patient’s treatment.”
-Under oath, he stated that “Kyle’s diagnosis was mild anxiety and depression,” and that there are major side effects from the sudden termination of taking Lexapro, especially for someone Kyle’s age.
+Under oath, he stated that “Kyle’s diagnosis was mild anxiety and depression” and that there are major side effects from the sudden termination of taking Lexapro, especially for someone Kyle’s age.

-- Lies and red flags concerning police procedures – Asked by Kyle’s family whether a gunshot residue test had been performed on his hands, Bohling answered “no.” Asked if the weapon that killed Kyle had been tested for fingerprints, Bohling answered: “No, we never processed the weapon or the scene for fingerprints.”
+- Lies and red flags concerning police procedures – Asked by Kyle’s family whether a gunshot residue test had been performed on his hands, Bohling answered “no.” When asked if the weapon that killed Kyle had been tested for fingerprints, Bohling answered: “No, we never processed the weapon or the scene for fingerprints.”
 However: The police report revealed that Kyle’s hands and the weapon had been tested.
 The GSR test was withheld from further analysis by the detective.
-The weapon tested for fingerprints came back negative of fingerprints or ridge detail.
+The weapon tested for fingerprints came back negative for fingerprints or ridge detail.
 Also: At Thomas Brennan’s apartment, where Kyle died, the bullet that killed Kyle was never found.
 (Neither was the box of ammunition.)
-With a missing bullet, no GSR test, and a weapon negative for fingerprints it cannot be determined who pulled the trigger on the weapon that killed my step-son, or if he was killed by the weapon found on the scene.
+With a missing bullet, no GSR test, and a weapon negative for fingerprints, it cannot be determined who pulled the trigger on the weapon that killed my son, or if he was killed by the weapon found on the scene.

 - Brennan’s lies concerning the night of Kyle’s death – It was estimated that Kyle died at Brennan’s apartment at 11:00 p.m.
 The 911 call went out at 12:10.
 Detective Bohling was informed by family members that Brennan had told us different arrival times for that evening.
 We were first told that he arrived home at 10:30 p.m. after having dinner with friends.
 Brennan later changed the time and story, saying he arrived home between 11:15 and 11:20 after spending the day selling books at the State Fair.
 Of course, if his first story is true, it places him in the apartment at the time of Kyle’s death.
 This would also increase the length of time before 911 was called.
 Which one of these stories is true?
 These multifarious stories, convoluted timelines, and lies went unchallenged by the detective.
-To top it off, Bohling wrote in the police report “Thomas Brennan returned home near midnight. . .”
+To top it off, Bohling wrote in the police report, “Thomas Brennan returned home near midnight. . .”

 - Lies told to protect Denise Miscavige Gentile – The Gentiles at first denied their relationship with Brennan, denied that Denise is a Scientology “chaplain,” and denied that Denise was Brennan’s “chaplain.”
-All of these statements were disproved: Scientology documents prove Denise’s status as a “chaplain,” and that she was indeed Brennan’s “chaplain”—meaning they had a very close relationship.
+All these statements were disproved: Scientology documents prove Denise’s status as a “chaplain” and that she was indeed Brennan’s “chaplain”—meaning they had a very close relationship.
 Also: Denise at first denied that she went to Brennan’s apartment the night of Kyle’s death.
 Her husband, however, revealed that both had traveled to Brennan’s apartment.

 - Other red flags concerning events the night Kyle died – As stated above, Bohling, in the police report, said that: “Thomas Brennan returned home near midnight. . .”
 However: On another page of the police report, Denise Miscavige Gentile—Brennan’s Scientology “chaplain”—said that: “Tom had, um, stopped by my house to borrow a book.
 It was around 11 … when he got home in like ten minutes, he called me up.”
 This places Brennan at his apartment, the location of Kyle’s death, at 11:10.
 Also: In Gerald Gentile’s deposition, he said that after Brennan called his wife: “I quickly threw on a pair of pants … threw on my sneakers, and was in my pajamas.
 We just ran out the door and jumped in the car and ran down” [to Brennan’s apartment].
 This statement places both the Gentile’s at Brennan’s apartment at 11:20 or maybe 11:30 p.m.
 Again, the 911 call went out at 12:10 a.m.
-What were these three individuals doing in Brennan’s apartment for the 30–40 minutes prior to someone finally calling 911?
+What were these three individuals doing in Brennan’s apartment for the 30–40 minutes before someone finally called 911?